ntilbe/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

+1. How would you describe accessibility on the web to someone new to programming?
+    Accessibility means your site is responsive to different screen types and even screen readers.
+2. Talk about 3 different things you can do to ensure your website is accessible.
+    1. Creating media queries to adjust to different screen sizes.
+    2. Creating clear class names for screen readers.
+    3. Add Alt text to all images (to describe the image).
+3. How would you explain the concept of a variable to someone new to programming?
+    A variable is just something that hold a value of some type that can be referenced.
+4. What is the purpose of using functions in code?
+    So you do not have to repeat code and keep it "DRY".

+## Original Interview Questions -SKIP-
 1. How would you describe preprocessing to someone new to CSS?
+    CSS Preprocessors compile the code which is written using a special compiler.
+They then use that to create a CSS file, which can then be referenced by the main HTML document.
 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?
 5. What is JSON data?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.